swamp/compiler/README.md

 ```

-you can also use generics (Type Parameters):
+you can also use generics (Type Parameters), must start with lowercase:

 ```haskell
 type Custom first second =